Tellmarch/playshogi/DEPLOY.md

 # Setup database

-1. Copy the mysql/schema.sql file to the server, and import the schema with:
+1. !!!
+WILL DELETE CURRENT DATA Copy the mysql/schema.sql file to the server, and import the schema with:

         mysql -u root -p < schema.sql